dmlc/gluon-nlp/tools/docker/README.md

 For more details, you may refer to https://github.com/NVIDIA/nvidia-docker/issues/595.
-We need this additional setup because the horovod+mxnet integration identifies the library and include path of MXNet by querying th MXNet runtime.
+We need this additional setup because the horovod+mxnet integration identifies the library and include path of MXNet by querying the MXNet runtime.

 ### Developers of GluonNLP
 You may try to login to your dockerhub account and push the image to dockerhub.